npgr/react-demo-app/README.md

 - Icons for sort action in Product Table
 - Suggestions are Welcomed

-### I Hope this contribute your Learning (and my Learning of course).
+### I Hope this contribute your Learning.
 Enjoy This APP ... !!!